Role of De Nederlandsche Bank

 - Act as the banker of the government; and

 - Advise the government on financial and economic matters.

 Supervision of financial institutions

-As per 1 July 2012 the Financial Markets (BES islands) Act (Wet financiële marken BES or Wfm BES) and the Money Laundering and Terrorism Financing (BES islands) (Prevention) Act (Wet ter voorkoming van witwassen en financieren van terrorisme or Wwft BES) are effective in the BES islands.
+As per 1 July 2012, the Financial Markets (BES islands) Act (Wet financiële marken BES or Wfm BES) and the Money Laundering and Terrorism Financing (BES islands) (Prevention) Act (Wet ter voorkoming van witwassen en financieren van terrorisme or Wwft BES) are effective on the BES islands.